medialab/minet/docs/cli.md

   --max-redirects MAX_REDIRECTS
                                 Maximum number of redirections to follow before breaking.
 Defaults to 5.
+  --only-html                   Only download pages whose url looks like it
+                                could be HTML (e.g. a url without extension or ending in .html, .php etc.).
+Or, said differently, don't download pages whose url
+                                clearly indicate you won't get HTML (e.g. a url ending in .pdf or .json url).
   -O OUTPUT_DIR, --output-dir OUTPUT_DIR
                                 Directory where the fetched files will be written.
 Defaults to "downloaded".